julienschmidt/httprouter/README.md

 As you can see, `:name` is a *named parameter*.
 The values are accessible via `httprouter.Params`, which is just a slice of `httprouter.Param`s.
 You can get the value of a parameter either by its index in the slice, or by using the `ByName(name)` method: `:name` can be retrieved by `ByName("name")`.

-**Note:** Since go 1.7 you may also access named parameters from `request.Context` if you're using the `http.Handler` api.
-See more below under `Why doesn't this work with http.Handler?`.
+When using a `http.Handler` (using `router.Handler` or `http.HandlerFunc`) instead of HttpRouter's handle API using a 3rd function parameter, the named parameters are stored in the `request.Context`.
+See more below under [Why doesn't this work with http.Handler?](#why-doesnt-this-work-with-httphandler).

 Named parameters only match a single path segment: